 According to Bloomberg, Apple has a team of around 100 designers working on “a wristwatch-like device that may perform some of the tasks now handled by the iPhone and iPad” Maybe the burgeoning fitness apps will sit well on the iWatch for performance monitoring and ready visibility it seems a good fit.
 But that’s pure conjecture, nothing more, nothing less.Only time will tell for certain…groan….”watch” this space (double groan).

 Every day 1.5 million newly activated Android devices join the 900 million already out there.
 It’s hard to imagine the seemingly non stop demand for new Android devices, but here’s proof.
 The story mirrors and probably eclipses the Apple success curve.
+With such a surge in Android popularity, you may be considering making a purchase.
+If you are, then it may be helpful to check some reviews online such as Android phones under 40000 in India.
+With so many different android phones on the market, it can become very saturated when searching for that one perfect phone.

 Ok so niche markets will continue and Apple will continue its fantastic success story but with Google’s Android platform becoming so prevalent, surely something’s gotta give !